7 Mistakes You’re Probably Making on Your Website

 It sounds kinda complicated, but it’s not.
 Just a few extra steps to compress your images before you upload them, and your visitors will be zooming around your site in no time.

 I hope you learned something from this list of do’s and don’ts!
 What was your biggest mistake, and have you fixed it?
 Let me know in the comments!

 PS!
-I totally used an affiliate link for ConvertKit in this blog post, which means I get a little reward if you sign up via that link up there!
+If you click the link above I get a little reward if you sign up via that link up there!
 I wouldn't recommend ConvertKit if I didn't love it, which I do!
 It's srslyyy the best.